snowdriftcoop/snowdrift/CONTRIBUTING.md

 ### Text-editors and settings

-All systems should come with a code-appropriate text-editor (or two), e.g.
-Gedit, Kate, Pluma, Scratch, etc. Any of those will work for now, but we recommend installing an editor with stronger Haskell and Yesod support.
+Any code-appropriate text-editor will work, but we recommend those with stronger Haskell and Yesod support.
 See [TEXTEDITORS.md] for our specific recommendations and settings.

 ### Working with Git

-Short version for experienced Git users:

-**We suggest keeping your local master matched to the main project master.
-Work *only* on other git branches.
-Use as many branches as needed to separate all work that functions independently** (and avoid clutter by deleting branches once no longer needed).
+Recommended workflow:

+* Keep local master synced to the upstream main project master
+* Do all work on new branches
+* Use separate branches for fully-independent work
-To make it easier to follow changes, please retain the full list of commits when pushing branch updates, and only rebase when requested.
+* Once branches have been published and merge-requests opened, please retain the full list of commits, and only rebase when requested.

+#### Basic Git setup for collaboration

 The following covers the bare minimum process for those new to Git.

-#### Basic Git setup for collaboration

-##### Forking at the host platform

 We collaborate on the code via the FLO (Free/Libre/Open) site [git.snowdrift.coop] using GitLab CE.
 We also mirror on the popular but